isomerpages/nrf-ctrlshift/pages/whatsnext.md

 ---
-layout: simple-page
 permalink: /whats-next/
-breadcrumb: Whats next
+breadcrumb: 'Whats next'
-title: Whats Next
+title: 'Whats Next'

 ---

 See how a new generation of engineers is shaping the future of Singapore.